 “Several times a day,” he replied.

-“Why do they keep coming back to you?”
+“What reasons keep them coming back to you?”

 “Because I know how it should be done.
 They either don’t know or don’t have the confidence to do it,” the CEO said, justifying his behavior.

-My new advanced course, Coach The Whole Person, will help you coach the internal ways of being, mindsets, and development of your clients.
-It’s May 7-9 and earns 23 ICF ACSTH training hours.
+My advanced course, Coach The Whole Person, will help you coach the internal ways of being, mindsets, and development of your clients.
+It earns 23 ICF ACSTH training hours.
 Find out more here.

 Change Behavior By Moving from What to Why